fxpio/fxp-security-bundle/Resources/doc/acl_rules.md

 - `class` search only the OID for the class in ACLs, so if no OID found for the class, access is unauthorized
 - `entity` search only the OID for the entity in ACLs, so if no OID found for the entity, access is unauthorized
 - `affirmative` search the OID for the entity and class in the ACLs, so if a Entity OID is found but no Class OID is found, access is authorized (ditto for the reverse).
 But if no OID found, access is unauthorized
-- `unanimous` search the OID for the entity and class in the ACLs, si if a Entity OID is found but no Class OID is found, access is unauthorized (ditto for the reverse).
+- `unanimous` search the OID for the entity and class in the ACLs, so if a Entity OID is found but no Class OID is found, access is unauthorized (ditto for the reverse).
 We need a Entity OID and Class OID

 **Explanation:**